Taaitaaiger/jlrs/README.md

 In order to map a struct in Rust to one in Julia you can derive several traits.
 You normally shouldn't need to implement these structs or traits manually.
-The `reflect` function defined in the `Jlrs.Reflect` module can generate Rust structs whose layouts match their counterparts in Julia and automatically derive the supported traits.
+The `reflect` function defined in the `JlrsCore.Reflect` module can generate Rust structs whose layouts match their counterparts in Julia and automatically derive the supported traits.

 The main restriction is that structs with atomic fields, and tuple or union fields with type